FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 Is the FlexiSpot E7 worth it?

 For most home office setups, yes — if your setup has dual monitors, a desktop PC, or you’re over 6’2″ and use the desk near maximum height daily.
-The E7’s upright mount (up to 42% better lateral stability), 15-year warranty versus the E5’s 10 years, and anti-collision detection on most versions justify the ~$100 premium in those scenarios.
+The E7’s upright mount (up to 42% better lateral stability), 15-year warranty versus the E5’s 10 years, and premium keypad features justify the ~$90 premium in those scenarios.
 For a single-monitor or laptop-only setup at typical standing heights, the E5 is the smarter buy and the extra money doesn’t materially improve your experience.

 Can I use a third-party desktop with either the E5 or E7?